IBM's count. Five billion new lines added per year. The substrate is growing, not retiring[2]

 - ✓

-Anthropic Claude Code — General-purpose, strong with structured prompts and grounded retrieval.
-No built-in COBOL indexer, so you bring your own; the five extraction patterns above apply directly.
-Best for teams comfortable building their own comprehension pipeline.
+Anthropic Claude Code — General-purpose, holds up well under structured prompts and grounded retrieval.
+No built-in COBOL indexer — bring your own — and the five extraction patterns above apply directly.
+The right pick for teams that want to own the comprehension pipeline.

 - ✓

 IBM Watsonx Code Assistant for Z — Mainframe-specific, trained on COBOL and the Z ecosystem.
-NOSI case study showed 79% reduction in time to understand complex COBOL applications.[7]
-Expensive and IBM-flavored: the value is real, the lock-in is real.
-Justified for large IBM Z shops.
+NOSI case study showed a 79% reduction in time to understand complex COBOL applications.[7]
+The value is real.
+The lock-in is real.
+Justified for large IBM Z shops, hard to justify outside them.

 - ✓

-Amazon Q Code Transformation — Java-focused; strong for upgrading legacy Java 8/11 to Java 17/21, less relevant for COBOL or RPG.[8]
-The right tool for modernizing old Java applications, the wrong tool for mainframe comprehension.
+Amazon Q Code Transformation — Java-focused.
+Strong for upgrading legacy Java 8/11 to Java 17/21, irrelevant for COBOL or RPG.[8]
+The right tool for modernizing old Java applications.
+The wrong tool for mainframe comprehension.

 - ✓

-GitHub Copilot — Excellent for modern languages with good grounding via workspace indexing.
-Understands COBOL syntax but lacks the domain-specific training of Watsonx for mainframe semantics.
-Better as a supplement than a primary tool for deep COBOL work.[12]
+GitHub Copilot — Solid on modern languages with grounding via workspace indexing.
+Reads COBOL syntax but lacks the mainframe-semantic training Watsonx carries.
+Useful as a supplement, not a primary tool for deep COBOL work.[12]

 - ✓

 Cursor — Strong IDE-based comprehension with codebase indexing.
 Works well for legacy Java where the IDE can parse the structure.
-COBOL support requires manual configuration.
-Good for interactive, file-by-file exploration.
+COBOL support needs manual configuration.
+Best for interactive, file-by-file exploration.

 - ✓

-Code Comprehend — A newer entrant (beta opened December 2025) purpose-built for legacy comprehension across COBOL, Java, .NET.
-Architecture visualization and dependency mapping built in.
+Code Comprehend — Newer entrant (beta opened December 2025), purpose-built for legacy comprehension across COBOL, Java, and .NET.
+Architecture visualization and dependency mapping ship built in.
 Worth evaluating for teams without the budget for Watsonx.

-Each of these shows up in every failed legacy AI engagement.
-Recognize them before they cost six months.
+Each one shows up in every failed legacy AI engagement.
+Name them now or pay six months later.

 The Whole-Codebase Dump

-Feeding 40,000 lines of COBOL into a single context window and asking 'what does this do?' produces confident summaries with embedded hallucinations.
-The model attends unevenly across large contexts.
-Function-level extraction with retrieval is not a workaround — it's the only approach that produces verifiable output.
+Feeding 40,000 lines of COBOL into one context window and asking 'what does this do?' produces confident summaries with embedded hallucinations.
+The model attends unevenly across long contexts.
+Function-level extraction with retrieval is not a workaround.
+It is the only approach that produces verifiable output.

 The Confident Translator

-Asking the agent to translate COBOL to Java without first extracting the business rules produces a Java program that implements what the LLM inferred the COBOL was doing.
-That inference is often close to correct.
-It is not correct in the specific cases where correct matters most.
+Asking the agent to translate COBOL to Java before extracting the business rules produces a Java program that implements what the LLM inferred the COBOL was doing.
+That inference is usually close to correct.
+It is not correct in exactly the cases where correct matters most.

-Running extraction and treating the output as ground truth without human review is the fastest way to corrupt a knowledge base.
-Every extracted rule needs a subject-matter validator — ideally a domain expert, minimally someone who can verify the citation against the source code.
+Running extraction and treating the output as ground truth without human review is the fastest known way to corrupt a knowledge base.
+Every extracted rule needs a subject-matter validator — ideally a domain expert, at minimum someone who can verify the citation against the source.
 The extraction agent produces candidates, not facts.

-Generating behavioral tests with synthetic data misses the edge cases that production has discovered over thirty years.
-If you can't access anonymized production traces, the branch coverage of your synthetic data needs to be explicitly verified against the branch inventory from the extraction agent.
+Generating behavioral tests from synthetic data misses the edge cases production has been discovering for thirty years.
+If anonymized production traces are not accessible, branch coverage on the synthetic data has to be explicitly verified against the branch inventory the extraction agent produced.

-A practical sequence for standing up a legacy comprehension program from scratch
+A working sequence for standing up a legacy comprehension program from a cold start.
+Phases gate on evidence, not calendar.

 Scope and inventory the target system (Days 1–14)

-Before any agent touches the codebase, establish what you're working with.
+Before any agent touches the codebase, establish what you are operating against.
 This is archaeology before excavation.

 Stand up the retrieval and indexing layer (Days 15–30)